getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 inconditionally coercive. `theta = 0` is the simplest method for which the second derivative of the Neumann term is not necessary.
-The optional parameter `dataexpr_friction_coeff` is the friction coefficient which could be any expression of the weak form language.
+The optional parameter `dataexpr_friction_coeff` is the friction coefficient which could be any expression of GWFL.
 Returns the brick index in the model.::